Spartacist uprising: Background and causes

-On 23 December the People's Marine Division (Volksmarinedivision), which had been assigned to protect the provisional government, took Otto Wels of the MSPD hostage to lend weight to its demand for payment of back wages.
-The following day, against the orders of the three MSPD Council representatives (Ebert, Philipp Scheidemann and Otto Landsberg), Berlin's police chief Emil Eichhorn of the USPD refused to use the security forces under his command against the People's Marine Division to free Wels from the Berlin Palace where he was being held.
-Ebert then had the army called in and ordered it to open fire in what came to be known as the skirmish of the Berlin Palace.
-Wels was freed, but eleven men from the People's Marine Division and 23 from the army were killed.
+On 23 December, a dispute arose over back pay owed to the People's Marine Division (Volksmarinedivision), which had been assigned to protect the provisional government in Berlin.
+In an attempt to force payment, the sailors took Otto Wels (MSPD), the military commander of Berlin, hostage.
+The following day, when the three MSPD members of the Council of the People's Deputies ordered Berlin's police chief, Emil Eichhorn (USPD), to use the security forces under his command to free Wels, he refused.
+Ebert then had the Army called in and ordered it to use deadly force against the People's Navy Division in what came to be known as the 1918 Christmas crisis.
+Wels was freed, but eleven men from the People's Marine Division and 56 from the Army were killed.

-On 29 December the three USPD representatives Hugo Haase, Wilhelm Dittmann, and Emil Barth left the Council of People's Deputies in protest.
-The MSPD representatives then appointed MSPD members Gustav Noske and Rudolf Wissell to replace the USPD representatives on the Council.
+On 29 December, the three USPD representatives on the Council resigned in protest.
+The MSPD representatives then appointed two MSPD members to replace them.
 After that the USPD no longer saw the Council as a legitimate interim government.
-MSPD majorities in the two main workers' councils agreed to Ebert's wish to dismiss Police Chief Eichhorn, whom he now considered unreliable, but the USPD and KPD interpreted Eichhorn's dismissal as an attack on the revolution.
+MSPD majorities in the workers' councils agreed to Ebert's wish to dismiss Police Chief Eichhorn, whom he now considered unreliable, but the USPD and KPD interpreted Eichhorn's dismissal as an attack on the revolution.
 This became the immediate trigger of the uprising.